GabrielPlus/GabrielPlus/README.md

 - 💻 A passionate **Software Developer** with expertise in both **Frontend** and **Backend** development.
 - 🌐 Skilled **Network Administrator** with experience in managing and optimizing servers and networks.
+- 🛠️ Hands-on experience with **Proxmox**, **VMware Workstation**, and **pfSense**, including deploying and managing virtual machines and firewall images.
-- 🌱 Currently Building An AI platform using OpenAI API...that can be used to solve sort of problems in Mobile apps and Websites.
+- 🌱 Currently Building an **AI platform** using OpenAI API for solving complex problems in mobile apps and websites.
 - 💬 Open to discussions about **DevOps**, **Node.js**, **Linux**, and **Server Management**.

 ---